Worrying about your baby when he or she is sleeping is par for the course when you’re a parent.

 The American Academy of Pediatrics (AAP), a professional association of pediatricians that is dedicated to providing resources on the health, well-being and safety of infants, children and adolescents, has published its opinion in its Safe Sleep Recommendations.

-What do they recommend when it comes to blankets, weighted blankets and sleep sacks?
+What do they recommend when it comes to blankets and sleep sacks?

 The AAP recommends that parents do not put blankets in the crib with children under one year old at least.
 In fact, they expressly state that “Soft objects such as pillows and pillow-like toys, quilts, comforters, sheepskins, and loose bedding can obstruct an infant’s nose and mouth.”